 But c’mon: we all know (and research supports) that women are just as capable as men at managing their finances.
 And letting someone else call the financial shots means that you’re under someone else’s control.

 “You can’t do better unless you know better, so focusing on increasing your financial literacy is one of the best investments you can make!” says Bridget Casey, financial expert and founder of the financial literacy website Money After Graduation.
 “It takes time to master your money, but taking a few small steps every year to learn about specific topics is an easy way to break it down into a more manageable project.
 For example, you can make 2021 the year of budgeting and saving, then tackle investing in 2022.”

 If personal finance is a mystery to you, start small: read a few basic books on investing, learn the simple art of budgeting, and read about how to start investing in Canada.
 Or sign up for the Young and Thrifty weekly newsletter!
 Remember: knowledge is power.

 Aim for 18% Savings of Your Income for Retirement

-Traditional advice largely recommends saving 10% of your income for retirement, but that gender-neutral approach is not aligned to most women’s realities.
-It doesn’t account for people (predominantly women) who work part-time or experience career disruptions (e.g. for pregnancy leave or caregiving responsibilities), which reduces their capacity to save for retirement.
+Traditional advice largely recommends saving 10% of your income for retirement, but that gender-neutral approach is not aligned with most women’s realities.
+It doesn’t account for people (predominantly women) who work part-time or experience career disruptions (e.g. pregnancy leave or caregiving responsibilities), which reduces their capacity to save for retirement.
 It can also mean qualifying for lower pension benefits.
 Combined with the gender wage gap, women have a higher risk of living in poverty in their senior years.
 Because of this (totally unfair) reality, women need to save more for retirement.